 Today we will talk about something that many people know but do not understand, namely, the classification of wines according to the amount of sugar.
-Many of you have read the label that says dry, semi-dry, sweet, semi-sweet, and sometimes you may think that the quality of the wines is determined by the amount of sugar in them.
+Many of you have read wine labels that mention dry, semi-dry, sweet, or semi-sweet, and sometimes you may think that the quality of the wines is determined by the amount of sugar in them.

 Dry red and dry white wines usually have less residual sugar, but white wine contains more sugar than red wine.
 Another aspect to consider is the age of the wine.
-The younger it is, the more sugar it has, even if this amount is minimal, ranging from 1-3gr / liter of wine.
-Think of a bottle as 750 milliliters.
-There are also certain grape varieties that contain more natural sugar, and you can taste this sweetness, it feels on the tip of the tongue.
-In addition, there is an odorless, colorless liquid produced by the yeasts.
-This is glycerin, present in all wines, its purpose being to give structure, delicacy, consistency and that sweet, pleasant aroma.
+The younger it is, the more sugar it has, even if this amount is minimal, ranging from 1-3gr / litre of wine.
+Certain grape varieties contain more natural sugar, and you can taste this sweetness on the tip of your tongue.
+In addition, there is an odourless, colourless liquid produced by the yeasts.
+This is glycerin, present in all wines, and its purpose is to give structure, delicacy, consistency and that sweet, pleasant aroma.

-Another example of a low-sugar Cava wine is Brut Nature, it has only 3 grams of sugar per liter and only 67 calories.
+Another example of a low-sugar Cava wine is Brut Nature, it has only 3 grams of sugar per litre and only 67 calories.

-But if you are more greedy and if you like Cava rosé, you should taste our wine Cava Mítica Brut, from the bodega Josep Masachs, made with the grape variety trepat, a local variety from the designation of origin Conca de Barberà.
-Crude has up to six grams of sugar per liter, a seductive and youthful Cava, ideal for a couple toast.
+But if you like Cava rosé, you should taste our wine Cava Mítica Brut, from the bodega Josep Masachs, made with the grape variety trepat, a local variety from the designation of origin Conca de Barberà.
+This has up to six grams of sugar per litre, a seductive and youthful Cava, ideal for a couple of toasts.

-I also recommend this spring our white wine Immortalis, from the bodega Pago de Aylés, a dry white wine par excellence.
-Albariño wine, aromatic, fresh and balanced from the Rias Baixas, is also one of the lowest calorie and best-selling wines in the world.
-Therefore, everything I told you comes down to the following: the more sugar the wine has, and the sweeter it is, the fatter it gets.
+I also recommend our white wine Immortalis, from the bodega Pago de Aylés, an excellent dry white wine, made of the Albariño grape.
+It is an aromatic, fresh and balanced wine from the Rias Baixas.
+Therefore, everything comes down to the following: the more sugar the wine has, and the sweeter it is, the more calories it has.

-As is easy to understand, wine is a food, and therefore contains carbohydrates.
-However, compared to a beer, if we take the same unit of measurement, beer has 80% more carbohydrates than wine.
-In addition, a meal usually consumes up to three or four glasses of wine, but when it comes to beer, the amount increases, so does the number of calories.
+As is easy to understand, wine contains carbohydrates.
+However, compared to beer, if we take the same unit of measurement, beer has 80% more carbohydrates than wine.

-We cannot conclude without thanking Isabella Zaro ( Sommelier graduated from UdG University ) for documenting this reading.
+We cannot conclude without thanking Isabella Zaro ( Sommelier who graduated from UgD University ) for documenting this reading.

-And to you, wine lovers, we tell you, next time!
+And to you, wine lovers, see you next time!

 Dis & Dis team